Inlock launches blockchain-powered lending for cryptocurrency holders

 “We have examined and created the necessary regulatory framework for Europe, which enables us to immediately offer loans in the EU after launching our platform,” Csabai said.
 “We also outlined these parameters in the LATAM region, and we are planning to open up offices in that region in Q4.
 We are committed to working on the ground in LATAM to ensure that we meet the necessary regulatory and compliance needs, as well as to establish partnerships that will help us flourish in the region.”

-Unlike many other financial products on the blockchain, Inlock is taking regulatory approval further.
+In contrast to many other financial products on the blockchain, Inlock is taking regulatory approval a step further.

 “We have begun the licensing procedure of our PSD2-TTP service, which will enable us to involve any bank account (with any bank in all EU countries) in the credit process,” Csabai said.

-Inlock’s plans seem genuinely global, with many offices opening over the next year.
+The company also plans to open offices in a number of countries over the next year.

 “Inlock’s goal is to create a global solution, which we intend to achieve in the following timeframes,” Csabai said.
 “In addition to the LATAM region, Q1 2019 will see us open in USA and Canada, and Q3 2019 sees us open in South-East Asia.
 We have ongoing negotiations with the UAE region about how we can tailor Inlock’s model to comply with local regulations.”